-This chicken chili is one I've refined over the years but is one I first made from the pages of Barefoot Contessa Parties!.
-My version simplifies the process a bit while adjusting the balance of flavors to add some more depth and complexity.
+This chicken chili is one I've refined over the years, but it's one I first made from the pages of Barefoot Contessa Parties!.
+My version simplifies the process a bit, while adjusting the balance of flavors, to add some more depth and complexity.

 I like serving my chicken chili with tortilla chips, which imparts a marvelous toasted corn flavor while adding a satisfying crunch.
-If you want something more substantial, my triple cornbread would be awesome as well.
+If you want something more substantial, my triple cornbread or Jalapeño Cheddar Rolls would be awesome as well.
 Because this uses breast meat and a medley of sweet aromatic vegetables, it's lighter than my Chili con Carne and Green Chili recipe, but you can adjust this using condiments.
-Personally, I love the combination of sharp cheddar, creamy avocados, sweet red onions and fresh cilantro.
+Personally, I love the combination of sharp cheddar, creamy avocados, sweet red onions, and fresh cilantro.

 - 1 tablespoons olive oil

 - 890 grams boneless skin-on chicken breast ~3 breasts

 - 500 grams onions ~2 medium onions,½-inch dice

 - 26 grams garlic ~4 large cloves, minced